dean.edwards.name/weblog/

 Error: DOES_NOT_EXIST is not defined

 The problem is clear.
 Callback systems are brittle.
-If any of the callback functions throws an error then the subsequent callbacks are not executed.
+If any of the callback functions throw an error then the subsequent callbacks are not executed.
 In reality, this means that a poorly written plugin can prevent other plugins from initialising.

 Dojo suffers exactly the same problem as jQuery.
 The YUI library takes a slightly different approach.
 It wraps a try/catch around its dispatch mechanism.
 The downside is that your errors occur silently: